ymcbzrgn/NeuralForge/ARCHITECTURE.md

 ---

-*This architecture is designed to be modular, efficient, and privacy-preserving while delivering state-of-the-art AI assistance for coding.*
+*This architecture document describes planned designs for NeuralForge.
+Implementation status and details may change as development progresses.*